Reaching Out to Help Others

 Teens meet and connect with residents of Aviv Centers for Living.
 Aviv is an Independent and Assisted living facility in Peabody, MA.

 Teens volunteer at one of the Food Project’s local sites to learn about food sustainability and then plant and garden.
 The Food Project is an organization which produces healthy food for community members, provides youth leadership opportunities, and inspires and supports others to create change in their own communities.

 Teens help sort donated food items and serve hot meals.
 Haven from Hunger is an organization that helps struggling families put food on their tables with their food pantry and community meals programs.

-Camp Simchah CIT:
+Camp Simchah LIT Programs:

-Learn more about Simchah CIT sessions
+Learn more about Simchah LIT sessions

 MA Coalition for the Homeless:

 Teens help with various projects, including sorting books and other supplies for school aged children.
 MA Coalition is a state wide coalition committed to eradicating homelessness in Massachusetts.